vue-pdf-viewer/starter-vpv-nuxt-ts/README.md

     bun install
     ```

-_Remark: For `pnpm`, there is a bit more configuration required which can be found [here](https://docs.vue-pdf-viewer.dev/troubleshooting.html#_3-resolving-peer-dependency-version-mismatch-with-pnpm)._
+_Remark: For `pnpm`, there is a bit more configuration required which can be found [here](https://docs.vue-pdf-viewer.dev/introduction/getting-started.html#install-vue-pdf-viewer)._

 ### Running the Example Project

-This repo includes an example project to demonstrate how to use Vue PDF Viewer.
-To run the example project:
+This repository includes an example project to demonstrate Vue PDF Viewer in action:

-1. **Serve the Application**: Use the following command to start the development server
+1. **Start the Development Server**: Use the following command to start the development server

     ```bash
     npm run dev